We’re here to help you, your business and community prosper and grow.

 Our vision for Reconciliation

-Our 2018-2020 Reconciliation Action Plan (RAP) – the fourth since we launched our initial plan in 2010, lays out our vision for reconciliation, focusing on four areas where we believe we can achieve the most significant outcomes.
-It has been ranked 'Elevate' status by Reconciliation Australia, the highest status to be awarded.
+Our 2022-2025 Reconciliation Action Plan (RAP) – the fifth since we launched our initial plan in 2010, lays out our vision for reconciliation, focusing on four areas where we believe we can achieve the most significant outcomes.
+Reconciliation Australia has again recognised Westpac at the highest level as an Elevate RAP Partner, a status that reflects our ongoing commitment and leadership in reconciliation.

 Find out more about our Reconciliation Action Plan.